 As the years go on, innovations have brought about new and more effective motorcycle safety gear, which is in a way both good and bad news.
 When this equipment is used appropriately, it certainly helps to keep motorcyclists safer on the roads.
 However, increasing numbers of fatal motorcycle accidents and injuries are the sad reality that makes these innovations necessary.
 Motorcycle accident attorneys near Sandy Springs, GA understand that even the best possible safety gear won’t ensure that a rider is completely protected, and the risk of injury or death in a motorcycle crash is still very high.
 That is to say, while we always recommend wearing all the latest and appropriate safety gear, don’t put all of your faith in your gear.

 In a motorcycle accident in Sandy Springs GA, the initial impact of the crash is usually only the first in a series of impacts on the motorcycle’s rider.
 Often after the initial crash, the driver is thrown free and is at risk of striking any number of other environmental elements including guardrails, trees, other vehicles, and of course, the road itself.
 There may be several such impacts, and each one can result in further serious injury.
-Any motorcycle accident lawyer in Sandy Springs can assure you that such injuries can be very serious, even in a low-speed crash.
+Any motorcycle accident lawyer near Sandy Springs can assure you that such injuries can be very serious, even in a low-speed crash.

 Often, these injuries will require extensive medical treatment as well as cause drivers to be unable to work during recovery.
 These factors coupled with the mental and emotional impact of such a traumatic event make motorcycle accidents in Sandy Springs some of the most devastating of all auto accidents.
 Of course, even the serious injuries and losses outlined above pale in comparison with the tragedy of losing a loved one in a fatal motorcycle crash.

 Helmet Laws in Sandy Springs, Georgia and Motorcycle Accident Lawyers